issp-center-dev/TeNeS/docs/sphinx/en/about/info.rst

 When you publish the results by using TeNeS, we would appreciate if you cite the following paper:

-`Y. Motoyama, Tsuyoshi Okubo, Kazuyoshi Yoshimi, Satoshi Morita, Takeo Kato, and Naoki Kawashima, "TeNeS: Tensor Network Solver for Quantum Lattice Systems", arXiv:2112.13184 <https://arXiv.org/abs/2112.13184>`_
+`Y. Motoyama, Tsuyoshi Okubo, Kazuyoshi Yoshimi, Satoshi Morita, Takeo Kato, and Naoki Kawashima, "TeNeS: Tensor Network Solver for Quantum Lattice Systems", Comput.
+Phys.
+Commun.
+279, 108437 (2022) <https://www.sciencedirect.com/science/article/pii/S0010465522001564>`_

 Copyright
 ==================